MikkelHJuul/wash/README.md

 ```
 is a callable script, with `my_script my_func` calling the method `_my_func` (notice the shebang above).

+A script using `wash` must be able to be called using `source`, and isn't expected to have side effects from this.
+This is a constraint, but it will help the writer to write testable code, as you would design your code to be `source`-able and therefore fully unit-testable.
+Check [SO](https://stackoverflow.com/questions/1339416/unit-testing-bash-scripts) for more options.

 ### Variables
 The function syntax of your script must give all variables before the command.
 Or all variables after the command.
 ```bash